v-mk-s/Chatty-Bot-DL/README.md

-# Talkative Bot
+# Chatty Bot

-You can talk with very talkative bot.
+You can talk with a very chatty bot.
-You can ask a question or say something and bot will answer you in talkative manner.
+You can ask a question or say something, and the bot will answer you in a talkative manner.

-There are three user's ranks: admin, moderator, and user.
+There are three user ranks: admin, moderator, and user.
-There is using combination of Retrieval and Generative Q/A model.
+There is using a combination of Retrieval and Generative Q/A model.

 MongoDB is used to store states in [FSM](https://en.wikipedia.org/wiki/Finite-state_machine/)